harvardnlp/harvardnlp.github.io/NamedTensor2.md

 {% endhighlight %}

 Named version.
 Relatively similar except using named distributions as above to propagate named dimensions through sampling.
+This can be particularly useful when using multiple samples to backpropagate.

 {% highlight python %}